Matthew Chapter Eight

 Matthew 8:4

-We notice that He did not do anything that contradicted the law given to Moses and, in fact, told the man to go and follow the instructions.
-We also see that Jesus told the man to not tell anyone of what He had done and we might ask why.
+We notice that he did not do anything that contradicted the law given to Moses and, in fact, told the man to go and follow the instructions.
+We also see that Jesus told the man to not tell anyone of what he had done and we might ask why.
 He had just been teaching about the spiritual aspects of the kingdom and was trying to get people to focus on that.
 The Jews were expecting a Messiah to come and do physical miracles and deliver them from the Roman rule.
-Even to this day, many Jewish people deny that Jesus was and is the promised Messiah because of the fact that He did not do what they had expected.
+Even to this day, many Jewish people deny that Jesus was and is the promised Messiah because of the fact that he did not do what they had expected.
 Another thing that we see is the fact that the authority of Jesus was able to do what religion could not.
 Under the Law of Moses, the one who was being tested for leprosy was not treated but only watched and quarantined if found to have it.

 Matthew 8:5 & 6

 Matthew gives us the basics concerning this next miracle while Luke gives us a lot more of the details (see Luke 7:1-10).
 The Roman soldier that was in command of the garrison at Capernaum had sent elders from the local synagogue to Jesus.
 He was evidently a Jewish convert as we know that he was responsible for the construction of the synagogue in the town.
 The Aramaic word that is translated as servant here is "taliyy" which means a young man or boy.
-It is believed that this was the son of the centurion.

 Matthew 8:7

-As we see in Luke 7, the elders had plead with Jesus to go with them to the centurion's house and evidently He was on the way when He was met by more messengers from the centurion.
+As we see in Luke 7, the elders had plead with Jesus to go with them to the centurion's house and evidently he was on the way when he was met by more messengers from the centurion.
 Jesus asked them if he still wanted Jesus to come and heal the boy.
 This may be a little confusing at first but, if we understand that a messenger was spoken to just as if he was the one sending him, it makes sense.

 Matthew 8:8 & 9

 The message that the centurion had sent explained that he understood authority and realized it was not based on physical presence.
 Real authority can be delegated to others with confidence that something will be done.
 The passage uses the word "servant" twice but it has a different meaning in the original Aramaic.
 As we saw before, the first time "taliyy" is used it describes a young man or boy.
 The second time "servant" is used, the Aramaic word used was "abdeh" which described a bondslave.
 It is believed that this bondslave was a female that had been a slave working off a debt.
 When she was to be set free, she had chosen to marry the centurion.
 The Roman soldiers were not allowed to legally marry and have families while they served their traditional ten years but they were married in the sight of God.
 Even in this, we see that the centurion understood the difference between divine authority and the authority of men.
 The centurion had used words from Psalm 107:20 when he had said "just say the word".
 That Psalm speaks of salvation and the coming of Jesus Christ.
 Therefore, we know that the centurion at least knew the scriptures and was probably a convert to Judaism through his wife.
-At any rate, he recognized Jesus as the Messiah and knew of His authority from God the Father.
+At any rate, he recognized Jesus as the Messiah and knew of his authority from God the Father.

 Matthew 8:10-12

 This is the first time out of the two in the Bible where we see that Jesus was amazed.
 Here, we see that Jesus was amazed at the faith that was demonstrated by this Gentile (or former Gentile).
-The centurion had never met Jesus but had only heard of His authority and believed.
-Jesus told those following Him that this is the type of faith that saves and that it is the same as that demonstrated by the fathers of the Jewish faith (Abraham, Isaac, and Jacob).
-Jesus went on to say that many Gentiles would come to this saving faith while many of the Jews would reject Him.
-Those that accept Him will take part in the feast (eternal life) while those that do not will face eternal judgment in Hell.
+The centurion had never met Jesus but had only heard of his authority and believed.
+Jesus told those following him that this is the type of faith that saves and that it is the same as that demonstrated by the fathers of the Jewish faith (Abraham, Isaac, and Jacob).
+Jesus went on to say that many Gentiles would come to this saving faith while many of the Jews would reject him.
+Those that accept him will take part in the feast (eternal life) while those that do not will face eternal judgment in Hell.
 This reminds us that salvation is not based on who your parents were or even if you believe that a messiah is coming.
 Salvation is only available through this saving faith in Jesus Christ.
 There are those that believe and teach others that a Jewish heritage is like a golden ticket to heaven.
 There is also a concerted effort to get Jews back to Israel and perceived safety without telling them that Jesus is their only hope for that safety and security for eternity.
 That is a lie from Satan that is spread by false prophets to deceive the Jewish people and is, in effect, a denial of the complete authority of Jesus Christ.

 Matthew 8:13